 Yet, before comparing the excess non-Gaussianity of the \covmos~samples to that from \deus, we should consider the effect of the different binning in $k$ and different volume of the simulations.
 For this, we can use the approximation of the ratio of the excess skewness given by Eq.~\eqref{s3approx} since we are looking at non-linear scales ($k\gtrsim 0.2\ \invMpc$ at $z=0$).
 Indeed, given a binning $\Delta{k}$, we have that $N_{k}\simeq 2\pi\, k^2\, \Delta{k}/k_{\rm F}^3$, thus Eq.~\eqref{s3approx} reads as

 This shows that the simulation volume does not affect that excess skewness, only the binning in $k$.
-Given that the binning adopted for the \covmos~samples is twice as large as that of \deus, the corresponding excess skewness differ of a factor $\sqrt{2}$.
-In the bottom panels of Fig.~\ref{fig:comparison_COVMOS_DEUS}, we have shown the excess skewness of the \covmos~samples rescaled by a factor $\sqrt{2}$ which agrees well with the estimates from \deus~over the range of nonlinear scales which are unaffected by resolution effects.
+Given that the binning adopted for the \covmos~samples is twice as large as that of \deus, the corresponding excess skewness differs by a factor of $\sqrt{2}$.
+In the bottom panels of Fig.~\ref{fig:comparison_COVMOS_DEUS}, we have shown the excess skewness of the \covmos~samples rescaled by a factor of $\sqrt{2}$ which agrees well with the estimates from \deus~over the range of non-linear scales which are unaffected by resolution effects.
 This validates the \covmos~analysis and demonstrates that such synthetic samples are able to reproduce the correct level of excess skewness expected from full $N$-body simulations.

 \end{appendix}